Mānoa Academy in the High School

-Mānoa Academy is a dual credit program that allows students to earn high school and university credits at the same time with little to no cost.
-Taught by UH Mānoa professors, often in collaboration with teachers at the partner high schools, the program lets high school juniors and seniors begin their journey toward a baccalaureate degree in a way that fits conveniently into their daily lives.
+Mānoa Academy is a dual credit program that allows students to earn high school and university credits at the same time.
+Taught by UH Mānoa instructors, the program lets high school juniors and seniors begin their journey toward a baccalaureate degree in a way that fits conveniently into their daily lives.

-The Mānoa Academy in the High School collaborates with schools across Hawaiʻi to provide a wide array of courses and educational experiences.
-The following schools provide dual credit (high school credit) through Mānoa Academy.
+The Academy collaborates with partners across Hawaiʻi to provide a wide array of courses and educational experiences.
+Current partners include:

-*Students who are not enrolled at a partner high school may apply as an independent student through Mānoa Academy Online.
+Students who are not enrolled at a partner high school may be able to apply as an independent student.
 UH Mānoa tuition and fees will apply.

 1. 2.8 Cumulative GPA